 The Innere Stadt is Vienna’s historic central district encircled by the illustrious Ringstrasse.
 Packed to the gills with incredible architecture and history, I decided it’d be best for a guide to show us around the city center.
 Enter Walter Juraschek, a Viennese Native whose brain is filled with facts upon details upon facts of Austrian culture and history.

 We then marched on to the glorious Wiener Staatsoper.
 Designed in the Renaissance Revival style and completed in 1869, the opera house was the first major building to be commissioned on the Ringstrasse.
-We turned up Kärntner Strasse passing along the east side of the opera house and the world renown Hotel Sacher, and followed Walter as he wound his way through the narrow back alleys and lanes of the Innere Stadt.
+We turned up Kärntner Strasse passing along the east side of the opera house and the Hotel Sacher, renown for its namesake chocolate torte, and followed Walter as he wound his way through the narrow back alleys and lanes of the Innere Stadt.
 We eventually turned onto Ballgasse, a significant street for classical music lovers: a plaque on Steffl Department Store facing Ballgasse indicates that this is where Mozart lived and died in 1791; 28 years later at #4 Ballgasse is where Beethoven lived while he composed the Missa Solemnis.

 Around the corner, Walter stopped in front of the Franziskanerkirche (Franciscan Church), unique for its elegant Renaissance exterior and heavily baroque interior.
 Inside is a shrine devoted to St. Hilaria; rumor has it Hillary Clinton declined a request from the church to visit the shrine, which many Viennese believe cost her the presidential election of 2016.